 RECCO® is a piece of tech that makes you searchable on the mountain.
 This tech has been around for a while and can help rescuers during search and rescue missions.
 The tech consists of a so-called reflector and is often integrated into equipment.
 As rescuers are looking for you, they use a special search beacon that is reflected on the tech in your equipment.
 Pretty cool if you ask us!

 twICEme® is a technology that makes it possible to store important safety information in your equipment.
 This info can be of great importance in case of emergency.
-The safety information has been requested by some of the most well decorated rescuers out there in order to make sure that the information that you can provide is relevant.
-The information available is for example: personal identification, nationality, any relevant medical info, insurance info and can be accessed easily with any smartphone.
+The safety information has been requested by some of the most well decorated rescuers out there to make sure that the information that you can provide is relevant.
+The information available is for example: personal identification, nationality, any relevant medical info, and insurance info and can be accessed easily with any smartphone.